eunzle95/Project1_blog/Project1_blog.md

 >>Requirements for the Project1 and what we used or did

-    >swift coding
+    swift coding
-        (swift image)

-        >Using swift coding was the requirement for project1 part1_A and B.
+        > Using swift coding was the requirement for project1 part1_A and B.
         Through swift we created a method to change Roman numerals to Arabic numbers.
-        For part A, we set cases of combination fo Roman numerals such as M, CM, L, IX, and etc. we parse through the Roman numerals and find a matching string and add the value according to the string.
+        For part A, we set cases of combination fo Roman numerals such as M, CM, L, IX,and etc. we parse through the Roman numerals and find a matching string and add the value according to the string.
         For part B, there are some restrictions in printing out the Arabic numbers.